 EVGA 500 W1

 The EVGA 500 W1 is our starting place for this guide, and it’s a good one for many reasons.
 Firstly, this is an excellent option for someone building a mid-tier PC and who doesn’t understand all of the PC terminologies yet.
 The EVGA 500 W1 is a reliable, basic model of PSU, and it’s also the cheapest option on our list.
-It’s an excellent option for those on a budget.
+It’s an excellent option for those on a tight budget.

 This model is only available in one wattage: 500.
 Generally, 500 watts is an excellent starting point for most mid-tier gaming PCs.
 Unless you add some very power-hungry GPUs or other parts to your PC, you shouldn’t need too much more than that.
 As such, this GPU is very much a budget choice – low power, but low price, also.